michaelruocco/spring-boot-plugin-example/README.md

 1. Don't pass channel id from controller, pull from current request to reduce arguments passed around
 2. Don't return plugin api type alias on API - plugin types need to be decoupled from front end API types
 3. Handle errors correctly, copy example for returning custom error responses
-4. Figure out how we are going to handle loading properties
+4. Change endpoints to show environment properties more obviously than just in logging

 Example calls